Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 Very simple but it saves you from doing it yourself Should be used after you get errors, not before, obviously

+( SubmittedSongsChecker.pl )
+Perl oneliner to check the already submitted songs
+You can supply it a text file with multiple playlists/songs or just run it and paste links there The filename is longer than the oneliner itself (perl -ne 'print qx|yt-dlp -e $_|')

 - - [ But Why ] - -
 I was bored
 This was made to let the host also participate in the round